 Resale and Repurchase Agreements and Securities Borrowed and Loaned.
 The significant inputs to the valuation of resale and repurchase agreements and securities borrowed and loaned are funding spreads, the amount and timing of expected future cash flows and interest rates.
-As of December 2015, the firm had no level 3 resale and repurchase agreements, securities borrowed or securities loaned.
+As of December 2016, the firm had no level 3 resale and repurchase agreements, securities borrowed or securities loaned.
 See Note 9 for further information about collateralized agreements and financings.

 Other Secured Financings.
 The significant inputs to the valuation of other secured financings at fair value are the amount and timing of expected future cash flows, interest rates, funding spreads, the fair value of the collateral delivered by the firm (which is determined using the amount and timing of expected future cash flows, market prices, market yields and recovery assumptions) and the frequency of additional collateral calls.
-As of December 2015, the firm's level 3 other secured financings were not material.
-See Note 9 for further information about collateralized agreements and financings.